Walt Downing

-Walt Downing (born June 11, 1956) is a former American football player.
+Walt Downing (born June 11, 1956) is an American former professional football player.
 He played professional football as an offensive guard for the San Francisco 49ers from 1978 to 1983.
 He played for Bill Walsh and was a member of the 1981 San Francisco 49ers team that won the franchise's first Super Bowl.
 He also played for the Denver Gold in the USFL.
-Downing played college football for Bo Schembechler at the University of Michigan from 1975 to 1977.
-He was a co-captain of the 1977 Michigan Wolverines football team and was selected that year as a first-team All-American.
+Downing played college football for the Michigan Wolverines under head coach Bo Schembechler from 1975 to 1977.
+He was a co-captain of their 1977 team and was selected that year as a first-team All-American.

-Early years
+Early life

 Downing grew up in Coatesville, Pennsylvania.
 He attended Coatesville High School, where he was a member of the football, wrestling and track teams.
 He played on the offensive line and at linebacker for the football team and was selected as a Prep All-American.
 In track, he threw the shot put and discus.
 He also won the 1972 Pennsylvania sectional championship as a heavyweight in wrestling.
 He graduated with academic honors in 1974.